Our Team

 Chloe joined Mind HK in April 2021 in the capacity of HR and Admin Officer.
 She was born and raised in Hong Kong and previously worked in a moving logistics company and over 10 years’ experience in HR administration and office administration.

-Dr Esther Wong, Clinical Advisor, YWP
+Dr Esther Wong, iACT Clinical Advisor

 Dr Esther Wong is a Clinical Psychologist who works in private clinical practice, providing psychotherapy to teenagers and adults who are experiencing mental health problems.
 She has a special interest in working with individuals who struggle with maintaining healthy relationships with others, and helping them build healthier attachments and relationships to themselves and to others.
 Prior to private clinical practice, Esther worked as a School Psychologist where she gained much experience in breaking stigma towards Mental health and normalizing seeking help.